bradbase/xlfunctions/README.rst

     :target: https://pypi.org/project/xlfunctions/
     :alt: Package stability

+.. warning:
+    xlfunctions are now part of xlcalculator and so this project is considered retired.

+    I do not expect to maintain this project.
+2020-08-17

 A collection of classes which implement functions as used in Microsoft Excel.
 The intent is to be a definitive library to support evaluating Excel calculations.